ckeditor/ckeditor5/docs/updating/update-to-41.md

 ### Making CKEditor npm packages valid ES Modules

-The code we distribute in our npm packages uses [ES Module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) (e.g. `import X from 'y'`), but until now it wasn't fully compliant with the standard and the package itself wasn't properly marked as an ES module.
-In some cases this resulted in bundlers (e.g. Vite) and other tools (e.g. Vitest) failing to build or run the projects containing CKEditor and requiring workarounds in their configuration.
+The code we distribute in our npm packages uses the [ES Module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) (for example `import X from 'y'`).
+Until now it was not fully compliant with the standard and the packages were not properly marked as ES module.
+In some cases this resulted in bundlers (like Vite) and other tools (such as Vitest) failing to build or run the projects containing CKEditor 5.
+It required workarounds in their configuration.

 In this release we fix these issues, meaning that our packages are now fully ESM compliant and these workarounds are no longer needed.